verdaux/BookNotes/Phrases/Impressors 9.md

 - [ ] If your life was a movie and people were watching you up until this point.
 What would they be screaming at the screen?
 - [ ] There's a last time you do everything.
 You don't realise when that is.
 - [ ] The privilege of grief.
 It's a privilege because we have something to lose.
+- [ ] This kind of profanity stops here.